TVenus

 - T

-If Venus rules Fortune or Daimon with both luminaries configured, but is not in its proper place and is unfavorably situated under the current proxy, the chart receives a narrow hard-luck note.
+If Venus rules Fortune or Daimon with both luminaries configured, but is not in its proper place and is unfavorably situated in this reading, the chart receives a hard-luck indication.